 This will prevent EU customers from entering this flow.

-If instead, you want them to see different messaging, you can add in a conditional split with the condition that someone is not within the EU.
+If instead, you want customers to see different messaging, add in a conditional split with the condition that someone is not within the EU.

 Make sure to contact your legal team to ensure that the content within your emails is compliant with the regulations in that particular area.
 Even if your business is not based in an area with data protection restrictions, you must still abide by the rules if you are contacting a customer who is protected.

-As you are building your campaigns, all of your emails must contain links to your unsubscribe page and your business’s contact information.
+As you build your campaigns, all of your emails must contain links to your unsubscribe page and your business’s contact information.

 If you’re using a Klaviyo template, we’ll include those links for you.
 If you are unsure if you’ve included an unsubscribe message, on the campaign review page, there will be a notification indicating whether or not you have an unsubscribe link.

-It’s important to not email customers who have not opted-in to your marketing as well as customers who do not regularly engage with your brand.
+It’s important to not email customers who have not opted-in to your marketing as well as those who do not regularly engage with your brand to maintain good deliverability in the eyes of inbox providers.
 The process of identifying customers who aren’t engaged and excluding them from your messaging is called list cleaning.
-It’s important to not engage with people who don’t want to hear from you because it can impact your deliverability.
-If people aren’t engaging with your email, inbox providers will move your messages into their spam.
-If this happens regularly, the inbox provider will assume you often send spam and put all of your emails in the spam folder for all of your contacts.
-For more information, check out List Cleaning.
+For more information, check out our article on list cleaning.

 - Frequently Asked Questions About GDPR